-The building energy consumption represents about 40% of total energy consumption across Europe, thus is fundamental to proceed with a massive renovation of the existing housing stock and the new homes must consume the lower possible amount of energy.
+The building energy consumption represents about 40% of total energy consumption across Europe, this is fundamental to proceed with a massive renovation of the existing housing stock and the new homes must consume the lower possible amount of energy.

-Different labels and standards for energy renovation have been developed during the las decades and often both end users and investors have some confusion about the real energy level achieved following the different standards and about the real cost to reach them.
+Different labels and standards for energy renovation have been developed during the las decades and often both users and investors have some confusion about the real energy level achieved following the different standards and about the real cost to reach them.

 Passive House costs by Stefan Reuther, PlanungsgruppeDrei